RCsource/Raccoon/README.md

 ## What is Raccoon?

 > Raccoon is an object-oriented programming language designed to be a programmer's best friend!
-It is also translatable, making it accessible to a wider audience.
+It is also translatable, making it accessible to a wider audience!

 ## Features of Raccoon